Tresjs/cientos/docs/guide/migration-guide.md

 </template>
 ```

-This create confusion, and was not a good DX unfortunately to fix this a breaking change have to be introduced, and this is the right moment
+This creates confusion, and was not a good DX.
+Unfortunately, to fix this, a breaking change needed to be introduced, and we felt this was the right moment.

-Now the implementation is very similar but instead of two confusing `values` we standarized all our component with `instance`, so to access the component will be:
+Now the implementation is very similar but instead of two confusing `values` we have standardized all our components with `instance`, so to access the components now use:

 ```js
 // Correct ✅